NiuNay/Neo/README.md

 ## Deployment
-Since the frontend and backend of the project were developed on separate repositories, they are both continuously integrated and deployed on Heroku.
+Since the frontend and backend of the project were developed on separate repositories, they are both continuously integrated and deployed on Heroku. <br />
-As mentioned above, the frontend url can be found at: https://neo-patient-care.herokuapp.com/ The backend url can be found at: https://neo-monitoring.herokuapp.com/
+As mentioned above, the frontend url can be found at: https://neo-patient-care.herokuapp.com/ <br />
+The backend url can be found at: https://neo-monitoring.herokuapp.com/